MinhCreator/procedural_sky_godot_4_x/README.md

 + customized into shader code

-+ free and open source
++ can modify custom function and add new features

 + customized shader parameter

++ can changing between stylized cloud and realistic cloud

 ## Bug and issues